 Though one report flies in the face of all these rumours.
 Japanese Apple blog Macotakara (via CNET) quotes an unnamed Chinese supplier as saying the iPhone 12 will have a very similar chassis to the iPhone 11, just with slightly bowed edges.
 As ever with Apple, we'll just have to wait and see...

 iPhone 12: OLED display

 The iPhone 12 is said to come in three screen sizes: 5.4-inch, 6.1-inch and 6.7-inch screen.
 All three are rumoured to be OLED, which means that the standard 6.1-inch iPhone 12 will get an upgrade from LCD to OLED.

-They could feature the same ProMotion display tech as the iPad Pro.
+The rumour was that top-of-the-range iPhone 12 could feature the same ProMotion display tech as the iPad Pro.
 This changes the screen's refresh rate dynamically depending on what content is displayed.
 So if you're watching a film or playing a game, it would refresh at 120Hz, but if you're just reading text it would drop to a lower rate to conserve battery power.

 iPhone 12: 8K video

 The iPhone 11 Pro is capable of capturing the best 4K video of any iPhone yet.
 Could the iPhone 12 top that with 8K video?

 There's no word on whether the iPhone will capture 8K video.
 But the Samsung Galaxy S20 can.
 Unless Apple wants to cede pro customers to its arch rival Samsung, we would expect it to follow suit.